About Us

 Case and project selection

 We select projects and cases by weighing various considerations including our resources, our expertise, the relevance of the matter to our mandate, and the appropriateness of the matter for student work.
-If you are interested in working with us on a case or project, plese contact us at admin@cippic.ca
+If you are interested in working with us on a case or project, please contact us at admin@cippic.ca or matt.malone@uottawa.ca.

 Student participation

-CIPPIC balances its public interest mandate with its responsibility to train the next generation of lawyers. uOttawa law students can participate in CIPPIC as volunteers, for course credit, as summer interns, or as articling students.
-Find out more on our Student Participation page.
+CIPPIC balances its public interest mandate with its responsibility to train the next generation of lawyers.
+Law students can participate in CIPPIC as volunteers, for course credit, as summer interns, or as articling students.

 Funding